genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 ## Generalized Interface to Java (GVBUR70)

-The sample assembler and COBOL programs TSTUR70.asm and TESTUR70.cbl provide examples of how to call Java from assembler/3GL/4GL using the GVBUR70 API.
+The sample assembler, NATURAL and COBOL programs TSTUR70.asm TSTUR70.natural and TESTUR70.cbl provide examples of how to call Java from assembler/3GL/4GL using the GVBUR70 API.
 The programs serve as an IVP and are also useful for stress testing.

 For example, TSTUR70.asm allows up to 20 MVS subtasks each to make tens of thousands of Java method calls, utilizing a pool of Java threads to service these calls simultaneously supported by the GvbJavaDaemon included.
 The calling assembler/3GL/4GL application makes an initialization (INIT) call via the GVBUR70 API to request the GvbJaveDaemon to start the specified number of threads.
 Subsequently, it makes CALL requests to invoke Java classes and methods.